High School Applicants

 *For out-of-province high school applicants that do not have a social science or modern language Grade 12 course completed, an additional Grade 12 science course, other than the ones listed above, must be completed.

-The final grades for Newfoundland and Labrador high school students, however, are accessed by Memorial University of Newfoundland automatically, therefore the final transcripts do not have to be submitted to the Nursing Consortium Office.
+- The final grades for Newfoundland and Labrador high school students are accessed by Memorial University automatically.
+Therefore, Newfoundland and Labrador applicants do not have to submit final grades.

-Out-of-province high school applicants can submit an unofficial high school midterm transcript but will have to arrange for an official final high school transcript to be sent directly to the Nursing Consortium Office once final grades are released in June/July.
-Official transcripts must be emailed/sent to the Nursing Consortium Office directly from the high school.
-Official final transcripts in June that are not sent directly to Memorial University of Newfoundland from the high school will NOT be accepted.
+- Out-of-province high school applicants can submit an unofficial high school midterm transcript but will have to arrange for an official final high school transcript to be sent directly to Memorial University's Admissions Office once final grades are released in June/July: email@example.com.

-Admission decisions for high school applicants are emailed by the end of April.
-Emails are sent to the personal email account as well as to the @mun email account, therefore applicants should set up their @MUN email account before mid-April.
+Admission decisions for high school applicants should be emailed by the end of April.
+Emails are sent to the personal email account as well as to the MUNmail account, therefore applicants should set up their MUNmail account as soon as possible.
+Reminder letters regarding missing documents, as well as other important correspondence from the university, are sent from the admissions office to the applicant’s MUN email address.
 Applicants should check the junk mail folder of their personal email account just in case the email goes in that folder.